facebook/react-native-website/docs/native-components-ios.md

 module.exports = MapView;
 ```

 Now we have a nicely documented wrapper component that is easy to work with.
-we changed the second argument to `requireNativeComponent` from `null` to the new `MapView` wrapper component.
-This allows the infrastructure to verify that the propTypes match the native props to reduce the chances of mismatches between the ObjC and JS code.
+Note that we changed `requireNativeComponent`'s second argument from `null` to the new `MapView` wrapper component.
+This allows the infrastructure to verify that the propTypes match the native props in order to reduce the chances of mismatches between the Objective-C and JavaScript code.

 Next, let's add the more complex `region` prop.
 We start by adding the native code: